 Young carers: who are they and why do they need support?

-A young carer is someone who is under 18 years old and looks after a family member or friend who is ill, disabled, battling addiction, or has a mental health condition.
+A young carer is someone who is under 18 years old and looks after a family member who is ill, disabled, battling addiction, or has a mental health condition.

-The responsibility of a young carer can include many tasks such as:
+The responsibility of a young carer is wide and varied.
+It can include: